clublettreurs/cure-script/config/docs/en/66-hidden-subjects-in-japanese-and-how-to-understand-them.md

 Well, what is the sentence actually saying?
 It's saying that someone, the subject of the sentence, whoever that may be, is having everyone teach or advise them about the food the Olympic athletes are to eat.

 Now, my questioner actually got this far, but then was stumped by the question of who this unnamed person or people might be.
 Could it be the athletes?
-Well, that isn't likely, and we always have to consider likelihood in resolving any kind of ambiguity. *(Lesson 48)* This isn't really an ambiguous sentence but the context makes it pretty clear that it's not the athletes.
+Well, that isn't likely, and we always have to consider likelihood in resolving any kind of ambiguity.<sup>[[48]](./48-dealing-with-ambiguity-in-japanese.md)</sup> This isn't really an ambiguous sentence but the context makes it pretty clear that it's not the athletes.

-First of all, by default these <code>-てもらう</code> sentences mean that somebody actively had someone else do something. *(Lesson 49)* So the person doing <code>もらう</code> *(the A zeroが subject)* is getting *(the B train - もらう)* the person *(みんなに)* doing the て-formed verb to do that て-formed verb *(教えて)*.
+First of all, by default these <code>-てもらう</code> sentences mean that somebody actively had someone else do something.<sup>[[49]](./49-japanese-point-of-view-deconfused-もらう-てもらう.md)</sup> So the person doing <code>もらう</code> *(the A zeroが subject)* is getting *(the B train - もらう)* the person *(みんなに)* doing the て-formed verb to do that て-formed verb *(教えて)*.

 ![](../media/image628.webp)